Intuitive Eating Letter to Your Loved One

 I’ve hit rock bottom.
 I simply need to do something different.

 I am embarking on a new and kinder journey that focuses on my health and healthy habits, rather than body size and weight loss.
 My health or my worth is not determined by a number on the scales.
-My weight will settle in it’s happy and healthy place when I am focusing on these healthy habits.
 I am working with a Registered Dietitian who is specialised in helping me through these difficulties (a specialist intuitive eating coach).

-I am learning that weight is not centric to my health, and that the restrictions I placed on myself were fuelling my eating problems.
+I am learning that the restrictions I placed on myself were fuelling my eating problems.
 They were turning me away from being kind and respecting my body and ultimately improving my health and happiness.
 I have also learned that the yo-yo-ing of my weight is actually linked to a higher risk of heart disease.
 The stress I faced most days around food and my body was not doing my mental health any good and it was distracting me from more important things in my life…[you could provide examples here].

 My weight may fluctuate on this journey, and this does not mean that I am neglecting my health.
 You may even see me eating foods that I would previously have avoided or restricted myself from eating.
 Like cake and sausages!
 I am learning that eating a wide variety of different foods is healthy for my body and soul.
 I am learning that eating a salad does not make me healthy, and equally eating a cake does not make me unhealthy.
 I am learning to honour my hunger, respect my fullness, identify what foods actually satisfy me (versus what I think I ‘should’ be eating), reduce emotional eating and to separate my worth from my appearance – amongst many other things.